BiblioNexus-Foundation/scripture-editors/packages/platform/COLLAB.md

 - You can see user presence (name and cursor).

 > [!NOTE]
-> You can switch from collaborative editing back to normal editing by setting `projectId` to an empty string in `App.tsx`.
+> You can switch from collaborative editing back to normal editing by setting `projectId` to an empty string or undefined in `App.tsx`.